Applications of Siegel's Lemma to a system of linear forms and its minimal points: New conditional lower bounds for

 \begin{problem} Let $m\geq 1,n\geq 1$ and $h<m+n$.
 Are all $\Theta\in \textbf{V}_{h}$ (if any exist) very well approximable, i.e. $w(\Theta)>n/m$?
 Does the set $\textbf{V}_{h}$ have $mn$-dimensional Lebesgue-measure $0$ (Hausdorff dimension smaller than $mn$) and not contain algebraic matrices?
 Is the stronger conclusion $\widehat{w}(\Theta)>n/m$ true for any $\Theta\in \textbf{V}_{h}$ (at least for large $n/m$)? \end{problem}

-For $m=1$ and $\Theta\in \mathscr{H}_{h}$ in place of $\Theta\in\textbf{V}_{h}$, a positive answer concerning the ordinary exponent can be inferred from Theorem~\ref{anni}, with a similar deduction as Corollary~\ref{reeh} from Theorem~\ref{better}.
-This was pointed out to the author in private correspondence by N. Moshchevitin.
-Moreover, for any $m,n$ it is true for $\Theta\in \textbf{L}_{h}$ by \eqref{eq:neujaa}.
-On the other hand, for $m>1$ and general matrices in $\mathscr{H}_{h}$ the problem again seems open.
+For $m=1$ and $\Theta\in \mathscr{H}_{h}$ in place of $\Theta\in\textbf{V}_{h}$, a positive answer concerning the ordinary exponent can be inferred from Theorem~\ref{anni}, with a similar deduction as Corollary~\ref{reeh} from Theorem~\ref{better01} (see also the appendix), as pointed out to the author in private correspondence by N. Moshchevitin.
+Moreover, for any $m,n$ it is true for $\Theta\in \textbf{L}_{h}$ as well by \eqref{eq:neujaa}, see also the last paragraph of~\cite[Section~8]{akhmosh}.
+On the other hand, for $m>1$ and general matrices in $\mathscr{H}_{h}$ the problem seems open, as for $\Theta\in \textbf{V}_h$ in Problem~\ref{p1}.